 - products which generate a particularly high level of waste, or waste with a particularly high environmental impact, thereby reducing the demand for these products relative to products which generate lower levels of waste, or less environmentally-damaging waste. - products which cannot be recycled as opposed to those that can, thereby increasing demand for recyclable as opposed to non-recyclable products, thus potentially increasing recycling and decreasing waste to landfill.
-In that way products made from 100% recycled materials could be exempted and products made partly from recycled materials could carry a reduced charge14.
+In that way products made from 100% recycled materials could be exempted and products made partly from recycled materials could carry a reduced charge.

-Advance Recycling Fees (ARF), similar to product taxes, are implemented primarily for the purpose of raising funds to cover the costs of downstream collection and recycling activities, rather than with the aim of internalising the externalities associated with disposal.
+Advance Recycling Fees (ARF), are similar to product taxes, are implemented primarily for the purpose of raising funds to cover the costs of downstream collection and recycling activities, rather than with the alm of internalising the externalities associated with disposal.

 Both product and input taxes can, in principle, reduce waste generation, reduce the environmental impact of a given quantity of waste, and encourage recycling, thereby diverting waste from landfill.
-However, there is need to complement tax-based instruments with command and control measures to enhance their effectiveness with suitable alternatives (such as kerbside collection of recyclables, or conveniently located recycling infrastructure), as well as positive incentives reinforcing the use of such alternatives.
+However, there is need to complement tax-based instruments with command and control measures to enhance their effectiveness, with suitable alternatives (such as kerbside collection of recyclables, or conveniently located recycling infrastructure), as well as positive incentives reinforcing the use of such alternatives.
 For example, the incentive for illegal dumping that is created by volumetric waste collection tariffs or landfill taxes implies that such charges, on their own, will not be as effective.
 Similarly, product taxes on their own will encourage some reduction in waste generation, but may not encourage a significant amount of recycling.

 For this reason, upstream tax-based instruments are often implemented within structured systems, such as Extended Producer Responsibility (EPR) schemes, which ensure that the supporting infrastructure and alternative systems are put in place to support the collection and reprocessing of recyclables.
-These EPR schemes are usually funded by EPR fees paid by the producers and importers, but may also be funded by revenue generated through the collection of upstream and downstream taxes (See Section 4).

-Categories of waste that have been subject to product taxes include plastic bags, non-returnable containers, lubricant oils, automobile batteries.
+These EPR schemes are Categories of waste that have been subject to product taxes include plastic bags, nonreturnable containers, lubricant oils, automobile batteries.
 The category of non-returnable beverage containers has been the major object of product fees.
 Usually, the collected fees are primarily used to finance the deposit-refund systems for containers (UNEP, 2005)